 Best Free Android Games – How Did We Pick?

-We’ve picked tiles that have been out for a while, which give you some great content in exchange for the time you’ll be putting in.
+We’ve picked tiles that have been out for a while.
+These give you some great content in exchange for the time you’ll be putting in.
 Nothing against new free-to-play titles with solid mechanics, but mature titles have figured out their gameplay humps and have figured out a content roadmap that works for them.
 Although these are free, some have in-app purchases.
 We tried to consider both single-player and multiplayer games which were available on Android devices, with minimal ads where possible.
 Most need an internet connection from your mobile device – as is common with mobile games.
 If you’re keen on the best offline Android games, check out this guide.

 - Lots of worthwhile daily activities

 - Transfer Pokemon to mainline games

 - Only one free raid pass per day

 Needless to say, Pokemon Go has seen a whirlwind of success.
 It’s turned everyone from long-time fans to your best mate’s Mum into a mobile Pokemon trainer.
 Covid-19 forced developer Niantic to think outside the box as to not encourage people in lockdowns to go wandering outside.
 The end result was remote legendary raids, remote raid passes, larger Pokestop spin distances, and increases in gift hoarding.
 Some of these features have remained in-game post lockdown.
 This has increased the game’s accessibility and offers players in remote areas to join in the fun too.

 The winning formula for Pokemon GO is exploration, be it physically by walking towards various landmarks for new items and Pokemon or digitally by evolving and managing your Pokemon collections.
 It came at a time when the Pokemon franchise was growing stale with tried and tested mechanics and a lack of innovation bar slight adjustments to mainstay game storylines.